freddieline/phantom-land/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+## Design brief

+Develop a JavaScript web app that maintains a list of bookmarks (links).
+The user is able to add/edit/delete any link in the list.
+The application should only use front-end technologies (i.e. no backend database!).

 ## Design solution

-I used Redux to store the bookmark data locally as it provides a centralised store that all components can access is a uniform way.
+I used Redux to store the bookmark data locally as it provides a centralised store that all components can access in a uniform way.

 The Bookmark interface contains an `id` attribute as React needs a unique id when rendering lists of data and it's possible there may be duplicate bookmark urls.